 The recommendations on measures designed to increase the efficiency of Governing Bodies are reviewed and assessed by Council before submission to Conference.

-Outputs: Clear and precise decisions taken and resolutions and recommendations made to Conference.
+Outputs: Clear and precise decisions explaining Council’s views and priorities on the implementation of governance decisions made to Conference.

 Activities: